TeoZosa/cookiecutter-cruft-poetry-tox-pre-commit-ci-cd/{{cookiecutter.project_slug}}/README.md

 stop-container      Stop container forcefully (i.e., when keyboard interrupts are disabled)
 ```

-Note that the project's container image is oblivious to the application's
+Note that the project's container image is insulated from the implementation
-underlying implementation details, with top-level application setup and
+details of the application's top-level setup and execution logic which falls
-execution logic falling under the purview of the project's entrypoint script.
+under the purview of the project's entrypoint script.
+As such, Dockerfile
-As such, Dockerfile modifications will generally only be necessary when
+modifications will generally only be necessary when updating non-Python
-updating non-Python environment dependencies (Python dependency updates are
+environment dependencies (Python dependency updates are automatically reflected
-automatically reflected in new image builds via the
-`pyproject.toml` and `poetry.lock` files).
+in new image builds via the `pyproject.toml` and `poetry.lock` files).

 Testing
 ------------